 • Definition: an animal protein used primarily for its thickening and gelling properties.

 • Examples of where it’s been found: Wine & Beer

-• Definition: A protein derived from the bladder of a fish that is used to make various wines and beers.
+• Definition: A protein derived from the bladder of a fish that is used to clarify various wines and beers.

 Consumers have been fighting for years to pass the Food Ingredient Right to Know Act which would amend the Federal Food, Drug, and Cosmetic Act and require that foods containing spices, flavoring, or coloring derived from meat, poultry, or other animal products (including insects) bear labeling stating that fact and their names.
 Unfortunately, the bill seems to die before passage each and every year.
 To keep up to date on the status of the bill visit: H.R.2086.
 In the meantime, you’ll find me squinting my eyes and taking my time deciphering those ingredient lists for creepy crawlies and random body parts.